2015-2016 Drug Abuse and Alcohol Abuse Program

 - are enrolled in at least 6 units for the Fall 2016 semester

 - have unmet need of at least $4,000

 - have Satisfactory Academic Progress (SAP) in Good Standing and does not or did not have to submit a financial aid appeal

 If the Work Study coordinator is available when you submit your name, we will check to see if you meet the eligibility requirements and provide you with the initial paperwork.

 You can now apply for the Free Application for Federal Student Aid (FAFSA) for the 2016-2017 school year (Fall 2016, Spring 2017 and Summer 2017).
 The application can be completed at this link, FAFSA

 .
 For more information, go to our Financial Aid application webpage, Application

-Applications for the Osher Scholarship are now being accepted for the 2016-2017 school year.
+Applications for the Osher Scholarship are no longer being accepted for the 2016-2017 school year.
 For more information and to apply, go to our Osher Scholarship webpage by clicking this link, Osher

 Financial Aid Priority Deadline (July 1, 2016)